Sabirk8992/Devopsp-Project-S3-IAAC-IAM/README.md

 - Once the instance is launched, connect to it using SSH from your terminal.
 You will need the private key file for the key pair you selected .

-- Once you are logged in to the instance, install Terraform by following the instructions in the Terraform documentation.
+- Once you are logged in to the instance, install Terraform by following the instructions in the [Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) or [This Steps](https://spacelift.io/blog/how-to-install-terraform) .
 You can install Terraform using a package manager (e.g., apt) or by downloading the Terraform binary from the Terraform website.

 - Create a new directory for your Terraform project and navigate to that directory in the terminal.